lorenzo-villa-hub/defermi/README.md

 # defy

 Python library for the analysis and visualization of point defects.
 Simple and intuitive for new users and non-experts, flexible and customizable for power users.
+Based on main objects from the [`pymatgen`](https://pymatgen.org/) library.

 ## Installation